anguillanneuf/getting-and-cleaning-courseProject/CodeBook.md

-# Code book for Courser Project
+# Code book for Coursera Project

 ## Constructing the tidy data set